 Madison proposed these Articles “to prevent misconstruction or abuse” of our Natural Rights by stipulating “declaratory and restrictive clauses” to prevent the central government from violating those rights.

 The addition of the Bill of Rights was hotly debated among our Founders.
 Many argued that the mere reiteration of these innate and unalienable Rights of Mankind within the Constitution implied that those rights are subject to change.
 The subtext being that those rights are granted to the people by the state, rather than inherent as “endowed by their Creator.”

 Alexander Hamilton maintained in Federalist No. 84: “Bills of rights, in the sense and in the extent in which they are contended for, are not only unnecessary in the proposed constitution, but would even be dangerous.
 They would contain various exceptions to powers which are not granted; and on this very account, would afford a colorable pretext to claim more than were granted.
 For why declare that things shall not be done which there is no power to do?”

-But Anti-Federalist George Mason was among 16 of the 55 Constitutional Convention delegates who refused to sign the Constitution because it did not adequately address limitations on what the central government had “no power to do.”
+But Anti-Federalist George Mason was among sixteen of the fifty-five Constitutional Convention delegates who refused to sign the Constitution because it did not adequately address limitations on what the central government had “no power to do.”
 Indeed, he worked with Patrick Henry and Samuel Adams against its ratification for that very reason.